ViniciusDev26/query-processor/packages/converter/README.md

 -- Parenthesized expressions
 SELECT * FROM users WHERE (age > 18 AND status = 'active') OR role = 'admin'
 SELECT * FROM users WHERE ((age > 18 AND age < 65) OR role = 'admin') AND status = 'active'

+-- JOIN operations
+SELECT u.name, o.total FROM users u JOIN orders o ON u.id = o.user_id
+SELECT * FROM users JOIN orders ON users.id = orders.user_id WHERE users.age > 18

+-- Subqueries in FROM clause
+SELECT * FROM (SELECT * FROM users WHERE age > 18) AS adults
 ```

+### JOIN Operations
+- `INNER JOIN` with `ON` condition
+- Support for table aliases
+- Support for qualified column names (e.g., `users.id`, `u.name`)
+- Multiple JOINs in a single query

+### Subqueries
+- Subqueries in `FROM` clause
+- Subquery aliases with `AS`

 ### Supported Operators
 - Comparison: `=`, `!=`, `<>`, `<`, `>`, `<=`, `>=`